blubitz/makel-dom/README.md

 ## Contributing

 If you want to help fix a bug or add new features,
-1. fork this repository
+1. Fork this repository
-2. apply changes
+2. Apply changes
-3. past tests
+3. Past tests
-4. submit a pull request
+4. Submit a pull request

-Don't worry about making mistakes or if this is your first time contributing, Makel and Dom are understanding folks.
+Don't worry about making mistakes or if this is your first time contributing.